dwighthubbard/micropython-redis/docs/install.md

 ### Installing on micropython unix

 Use the micropython **upip** module to install on micropython.
-The following Will install the **uredis** module in the default micropython lib directory:
+Different redis functionalities for the redis client are built into different modules.
+This allows for the installation of specific redis functionality without taaking up space for functionality that is not used.
+The following Will install the **uredis** module with all the component featues in the default micropython lib directory:

     $ micropython -m upip install micropython-redis
+    $ micropython -m upip install micropython-redis.connection
+    $ micropython -m upip install micropython-redis.geo
+    $ micropython -m upip install micropython-redis.hash
+    $ micropython -m upip install micropython-redis.key
+    $ micropython -m upip install micropython-redis.list
+    $ micropython -m upip install micropython-redis.pubsub

 ### Installing on micropython embedded platforms